I have a hobby which I didn’t know I had. It’s called “Funda”.

 – State of the house

-– The value of houses which are sold last period in that neighborhood.
+– The value of houses which are sold last period in that neighbourhood.

 – Availability of parking space.